danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.saveGif.html" name="messages.saveGif">Add GIF to saved gifs list: messages.saveGif</a>

-* <a href="messages.addChatUser.html" name="messages.addChatUser">Adds a user to a chat and sends a service message on it.: messages.addChatUser</a>
+* <a href="messages.addChatUser.html" name="messages.addChatUser">Adds a user to a chat and sends a service message on it: messages.addChatUser</a>

-* <a href="contacts.block.html" name="contacts.block">Adds the user to the blacklist.: contacts.block</a>
+* <a href="contacts.block.html" name="contacts.block">Adds the user to the blacklist: contacts.block</a>

 * <a href="channels.toggleInvites.html" name="channels.toggleInvites">Allow or disallow any user to invite users to this channel/supergroup: channels.toggleInvites</a>